This information should guide you through the process of getting a Guam license.

 If you are <18>18, the limit is midnight every night.
 After midnight, you must be accompanied by a licensed driver.

 After a year of maintaining a perfect driving record, you may apply for a full license.
+Again you will be required to get a traffic clearance ($10 again) to prove you have a perfect record.

 CLICK HERE FOR AN ABRIDGED LIST-STYLE PRINT VERSION OF THIS INFO18>